- HOME

 A: Investment risks |

-・Risk of inability to secure the expected business volume and making it difficult to secure the expected business volume and achieve the profit growth projected in the Mid- to Long-term Business Plan due to intensifying competition for land acquisition, etc. ・Risk that the Company will not earn the expected profits due to an increase in construction expenses caused by soaring materials prices, delays in construction periods, soaring energy procurement costs, etc. ・Risk of profitability deterioration and delays in anticipated project schedule due to changes in economic conditions regarding projects with long-term project timeframes and large investment budgets, such as redevelopment projects |
+・Risk of inability to secure the expected business volume and making it difficult to achieve the profit growth projected in the Mid- to Long-term Business Plan due to such factors as intensifying competition for land acquisition ・Risk in relation to new construction work of a decline in business profits due to factors such as higher costs and longer construction periods than anticipated in business plans and budgets, as well as restrictions on construction orders placed by general contractors ・Risk of profitability deterioration and delays in anticipated project schedule due to changes in economic conditions regarding projects with long-term project timeframes and large investment budgets, such as redevelopment projects |

 B: External risks |

-・Risks arising from the impacts of prices for housing sales, property sales, as well as sale prices of asset replacement properties, due to changes in Japan’s real estate market and financial conditions ・Risk arising from deterioration in profitability and delay in profit recovery timing in overseas business due to deterioration in economies and real estate markets, deterioration in the financial condition of general contractors and JV partners, and other factors in countries overseas ・Risk of a reduced competitive advantage of the Company’s businesses due to delays in response to changes in lifestyles and values, response to accelerating advances in digital technology, and response to sustainability and human resources, etc. |
+・Risk arising from the impacts of prices for housing sales, property sales, as well as sale prices of asset replacement properties, due to changes in Japan’s real estate market and financial conditions ・Risk arising from deterioration in profitability and delay in profit recovery timing in overseas business due to deterioration in economies and real estate markets, deterioration in the financial condition of general contractors and JV partners, and other factors in countries overseas ・Risk of a reduced competitive advantage for the Company’s businesses due to delays in responding to changes in lifestyles and values, responding to accelerating advances in digital technology, and responding to sustainability and human resources, among others |

 C: Disaster risks |